Fellowship in Minimally Invasive Urological Surgery

 Using these facilities, the fellow will complete a proficiency based, 3-tier simulation curriculum that consists of basic skills training, followed by procedural simulation on realistic full procedural endourology models developed in the departments Simulation Innovation Lab.

 These facilities will be used as an adjunct to the fellow’s ongoing clinical and operative education.
 As he or she becomes more proficient in live cases, it would be expected that the fellow participates in projects involving simulation-based surgical education and training.

 The fellow will have protected time to pursue clinical and basic science research opportunities.
 The Department of Urology has facilities and faculty available to facilitate both basic science and clinical research.
 Completion requirements as set by the Endourological Society will be followed.

 Databases in Minimal invasive surgery and Stones.
 We are in process of adopting a robust end-to-end database and registry software which will integrate with the EMR as well as REDCap database software.
 We anticipate that this will very quickly lead to a robust repository of endourology data which we will then use in both prospective and retrospective clinical research.

-The Clinical and Translational Science Institute (CTSI) is a wonderful resource in the development of research ideas.
+The University of Rochester Clinical & Translational Science Institute (UR CTSI) is a wonderful resource in the development of research ideas.
 It hosts workshops and mentoring sessions with regards to research ideas, grant applications, and career development in the academic medicine world.
-Further, the department has dedicated contacts for the development of health services research and statistical analysis within the CTSI which It would be expected that the fellow would develop relationships within the CTSI for research project development and execution.
+Further, the department has dedicated contacts for the development of health services research and statistical analysis within the UR CTSI which It would be expected that the fellow would develop relationships within the UR CTSI for research project development and execution.

 The department has a strong commitment to involvement in high quality, and often multi-institutional, prospective trials.
 The clinical trial staff will assist the fellow in participating in ongoing studies.